egel-lang/entanglement/bell/qm.md

 Bell is wrong is assuming a definite state _results_ in a definite measurement

-to prove 'spooky action at a distance' show that changing $a$ measurements changes the distribution at $b$
+prove 'spooky action at a distance': show changing $a$ changes the distribution at $b$

 ----